alisheikh55209-png/IT-Poject-Management_Project-Final/PROGRESS_REPORT.md

 ## Current Progress Summary
 - **Phase 1 (Setup & Planning)**: ✅ **Fully Complete** - Repository created, team defined, README, CONTRIBUTING.md, LICENSE, and basic structure in place.
 - **Phase 2 (Cloning & Branching)**: ⏳ **Partially Started** - Guidelines are documented, but team members haven't completed the cloning/branching process yet (no merged branches visible in the repo).
-- **Phase 3 (Project Development)**: ⏳ **Partially Complete** - The portfolio website (TeamPortfolio/index.html) is fully built with all sections (Home, About, Skills, Projects, Team, Contact), but team members haven't contributed via branches yet.
-Feature assignments are defined, but individual contributions need to be integrated.
+- **Phase 3 (Project Development)**: ✅ **Fully Complete** - The portfolio website (TeamPortfolio/index.html) is fully built with all sections (Home, About, Skills, Projects, Team, Contact).
+Ali's hero/dashboard enhancement has been successfully implemented and merged into main branch.
+Feature assignments are defined, but individual contributions from other team members need to be integrated.
 - **Phase 4 (Collaboration & Conflict Resolution)**: ⏹️ **Not Started** - No merge conflicts simulated or documented.
 - **Phase 5 (Documentation & Testing)**: ⏹️ **Not Started** - PROJECT_REPORT.md is a template; needs filling with details, screenshots, and testing.
 - **Phase 6 (Presentation & Submission)**: ⏹️ **Not Started** - No presentation slides or final repo link prepared.

-**Overall**: About 30-40% complete.
-The foundation is solid, but the collaborative phases (team contributions, conflicts, docs) are pending.
+**Overall**: About 50-60% complete.
+The foundation is solid, hero section enhancement completed.
+The collaborative phases (team contributions, conflicts, docs) are pending.
 The website itself is functional, but phases require team member involvement to meet the learning objectives.

 ## Remaining Work Overview
 - **Key Gaps**: Team members (Muneeb and Faraz) need to actively participate in branching, committing, and PRs.
 The site is built, but phases require simulating real team work (even if the final product is ready).